dharnitski/dharnitski.github.io/_posts/2019-04-17-angular-coveralls.md

 title: "Angular code coverage using CircleCI and Coveralls"
 categories:
 tags: Angular TDD Coveralls CircleCI
-excerpt: Step by steps instruction how to enable Code Coverage check for you Angular CI pipeline.
+excerpt: Step by step instructions how to enable Code Coverage check for your Angular CI pipeline.
 ---
 ## Hello Angular

-Angular out of the box packed with great tools and templates to scaffold a new project in a few minutes.
+Angular out of the box is packed with great tools and templates to scaffold a new project in a few minutes.

 Install Angular CLI if you do not have it yet using instructions from [CLI Command Reference](https://angular.io/cli).